 Generally, a healthy individual would not qualify for medical evacuation, so the client/member would be responsible for such travel costs.
-Basically, evacuation is often decided on a case by case basis that would need to follow an approval process and be reviewed and handled by the insurance company’s medical staff.
-Evacuation providers such as ISOS have staff and also the local health authorities in the region who are constantly monitoring the situation.
-The fact that Ebola is a deadly contagious disease with the World Health Organization (WHO) and other medical organizations involved, makes it more complicated as insurers must also follow these authorities’ guidelines.
+Evacuation is often decided on a case by case basis that would need to follow an approval process and be reviewed and handled by the insurance company’s medical staff.
+Evacuation providers such as ISOS have staff and also the local health authorities in the region who are continually monitoring the situation.
+The fact that Ebola is a deadly contagious disease with the World Health Organization (WHO) and other medical organizations involved makes it more complicated as insurers must also follow these authorities’ guidelines.

 For more information on international group insurance, medical evacuation plans and an examination of your organization’s global mobility benefits, please contact TFG Global Insurance Solutions Ltd. through its Expat Financial division.
 Individual global health insurance plans are also available.